Mullaperiyar dam opened, red alert sounded at Idukki dam | Law-Order

 - India

+According to them, 538.16 cusecs of water has been flowing out of these two shutters of the dam since morning.

-The water level at Mullaperiyar dam stands at 138.80 ft at 9 AM, Kerala government officials said here.
+The water level at Mullaperiyar dam stood at 138.80 ft at 9 AM, Kerala government officials said here.

 Besides officials from the two states, Kerala Revenue Minister K Rajan and Water Resources Minister Roshy Augustine were present during the opening of the shutters of the dam.

-People living downstream of the Mullaperiyar dam were evacuated as a measure of abundant caution ahead of raising the shutters.
+People living downstream of Mullaperiyar dam were evacuated as a measure of abundant caution ahead of raising of the shutters.

+According to officials, a total of 1,079 people from 350 families who would be affected by the two-foot-high flood have been evacuated.

 ALSO READ